Anwar Usman

-Anwar Usman (born 31 December 1956) is an Indonesian judge and jurist who served as the sixth Chief Justice of the Constitutional Court of Indonesia.
+Anwar Usman (born 31 December 1956) is an Indonesian jurist who served as the sixth Chief Justice of the Constitutional Court of Indonesia.
 He was elected to the position on 2 April 2018, replacing Arief Hidayat.
 Previously, he served as the fifth Deputy Chief Justice of the Constitutional Court.

 Before his appointment as Deputy Chief Justice, Usman had served as a justice on the Constitutional Court for four years.
 He joined the court in April 2011, replacing Arsyad Sanusi.
 Prior to that, he was a high court judge in Jakarta and also held the position of Human Resources Manager at the Supreme Court of Indonesia.

 Early life, family, and education

 Early life and family

 Anwar Usman was born on 31 December 1956.
 His father was Usman A. Rahim, and his mother was Ramlah.
 He grew up in his home village of Rasabou, Bima, West Nusa Tenggara.
 He once mentioned that he had learned to live independently from a young age.